 Breakdown – How does LCD projector work?

-In case you are wondering about the magic behind the LCD projector, how the white light generated by the lamp turns your favourite movie into series of images, then you are in for a ride!
+In case you are wondering about the magic behind the LCD projector, how the white light generated by the lamp turns your favorite movie into a series of images, then you are in for a ride!

 The LCD projector works by using high-intensity light beams from a lamp that move through numerous shifting pixels.
 The flowing white light hits a reflection.